DC Circuit Components 221

 A hard, piezoelectric crystalline mineral.
 Quartz is made of silica.

-A device used in circuits to limit current flow.
+A device used to limit current flow in circuits.
 Resistors can be used to prevent overheating.

 secondary cell battery